Zlabst/admitad-js/README.md

         console.log('windowWidth is ' + data.windowWidth);
     });

 To bind the onscroll event of the parent window.
-It will send parent window size into callback.
+It will send a parent window size into a callback.

     window.AdmitadFrameEvent.requestScrollCallback(function (data) {
         console.log('documentHeight is ' + data.documentHeight);